BlrChessClub/BCC-website/CONTRIBUTING.md

+---
+permalink: /contribute/
-# Contribute
+title: Contribute
+layout: page
+# This is a sample page with some markdown that uses the page layout
+# it is not published (see _config.yml / exclude) currently
+---

-This is a list of common website content changes
+This is a list of common website content changes and how to make them

 ## Adding a new picture to the Gallery